Skip to content

 Detection Frequency

-The rule will run once according to the time interval set here (such as every 5 minutes, every 1 hour).
-It includes the last 1 minute, the last 5 minutes, the last 15 minutes, the last 30 minutes, the last 1 hour, the last 6 hours, the last 12 hours, and the last 24 hours.
+The rule will run at the interval set here (e.g., every 5 minutes, every 1 hour).
+Options include the last 1 minute, last 5 minutes, last 15 minutes, last 30 minutes, last 1 hour, last 6 hours, last 12 hours, last 24 hours.

-In addition to the specific options provided by the system above, you can also enter custom crontab tasks, configuring scheduled task execution based on minutes, hours, days, months, weeks, etc.
+In addition to the predefined options, you can also input a custom crontab task to configure scheduled tasks based on minutes, hours, days, months, weeks, etc.

 Detection Interval

-This indicates the time range for data queries each time the task is executed.
-Affected by the detection frequency, the selectable detection intervals may vary.
+Represents the time range for data query each time the task is executed.
+The available detection intervals vary depending on the detection frequency.

 Detection Frequency Detection Interval (Dropdown Options)